 'Hou?'
 Galloway queried.

 'It is simple Galloway.
 First, the murderer is crafty enough to know and calculate the distance from the cemeteries to the junction of the city.
 Second, by using the disguise of a sexton, the criminal can be perceived, with undergoing a serious task.
-Third, the possibility of the implication of a cult behind the murders is more ostensible.
-Fourth, the murderer had planned effectively not only the murders, but as well, the locations.
-But the most telling evidence is the soil.
-Go ahead, and feel the texture of the soil in your fingers.
+Third, the possibility of the ostensible implication of a cult behind the murders.
+Fourth, the murderer had effectively planned not only the murders, but the locations as well.
+However the most telling evidence is the soil.
+Go ahead and feel the texture of the soil in your fingers.
 You see Galloway, you will notice that the soil is the same soil found, in the coffins with the cadavers inside.
 Yes Galloway, our suspect is not a suspect, but suspects!
 Now, the question that remains in my mind is whether our suspects are from Aberdeen—or are they from outside the city, such as Cruden Bay?'
-I stated.